CorniiDog/WhoopLib/docs/GettingStarted/README.md

 3. Open the project in VSCode

+#### If you don't have PROS installed

-4. Install the "PROS" Extension in VSCode
+1. Install the "PROS" Extension in VSCode and accept the prompts to install the toolchain

-5. You should be prompted to install the C++ extension by Microsoft.
+1. You should be prompted to install the C++ extension by Microsoft.
 This would be using Intellisense, however I would suggest installing the "clangd" extension and disabling Intellisense from the C/C++ extension.

 <!-- tabs:end -->